 What about the late fines currently on my account?

-As we launch this new policy, we’re giving everyone a fresh start.
+When we launched this new policy, we gave everyone a fresh start.

-Existing overdue fines for ALL our patrons will be cleared from all Kansas City Public Library cardholder accounts as of July 1, 2019.
+Existing overdue fines for ALL our patrons have been cleared from all Kansas City Public Library cardholder accounts as of July 1, 2019.
 After this date, any overdue materials will fall under the new Freedom from Fines policy.

 Freedom from Fines applies only to overdue items.
 If you currently have fees related to lost or damaged materials, those remain in effect.
 However, there are also new changes that apply to replacement fees, including more allowances for using other Library services.

 Aren’t late fines part of, like, the Library Constitution or something?